A new width parameter of graphs based on edge cuts: $\alpha$-edge-crossing width: Introduction

 Recently, edge counterparts of tree-width have been considered.
 One of such parameters is the \emph{tree-cut width} of a graph introduced by Wollan~\cite{Wollan2015}.
 Similar to the relationship between tree-width and graph minors, Wollan established a relationship between tree-cut width and weak immersions, and discussed structural properties.
 Since tree-cut width is a weaker parameter than tree-width, one could expect that some problems that are W[1]-hard parameterized by tree-width, are fixed parameter tractable parameterized by tree-cut width.
 But still several problems, including \textsc{List Coloring}, remain W[1]-hard parameterized by tree-cut width~\cite{DidemSC2017, GanianO2021, GanianK2021, RobertKDR2022, GanianKS2022}.

 This motivates Brand et al.~\cite{BrandCHGK2022} to consider a more restricted parameter called the \emph{edge-cut width} of a graph.
-For the edge-cut width of a graph $G$, a maximal spanning forest $F$ of $G$ is considered as a decomposition tree.
+For the edge-cut width of a graph $G$, the authors considered maximal spanning forests $F$ of $G$.
 For each vertex $v$ of $F$, the \emph{local feedback edge set} of $v$ is the number of edges $e\in E(G)\setminus E(F)$ where the unique cycle of the graph obtained from $F$ by adding $e$ contains $v$, and the \emph{edge-cut width} of $F$ is the maximum local feedback edge set plus one over all vertices of $G$.
 The edge-cut width of $G$ is the minimum edge-cut width among all maximal spanning forests of $G$.
 The edge-cut width with respect to a maximal spanning forest was also considered by Bodlaender~\cite{Bodlaender1998} to bound the tree-width of certain graphs, with a different name called \emph{vertex remember number}.
 Brand et al. showed that the tree-cut width of a graph is at most its edge-cut width.
 Furthermore, they showed that several problems including \textsc{List Coloring} are fixed parameter tractable parameterized by edge-cut width.

 A natural question is to find a width parameter $f$ such that graph classes of bounded $f$ strictly generalize graph classes of bounded edge-cut width, and also \textsc{List Coloring} admits a fixed parameter tractable algorithm parameterized by $f$.
 This motivates us to define a new parameter called \emph{$\alpha$-edge-crossing width}.
 By relaxing the condition, we also define a parameter called \emph{edge-crossing width}, but it turns out that this parameter is equivalent to tree-partition-width~\cite{tpw1996}.
 Recently, Ganian and Korchemna~\cite{Ganian2022} introduced slim tree-cut width which also generalizes edge-cut width.
 See Figure~\ref{fig:parameters} for the hierarchy of new parameters and known parameters.